thirtythreeforty/dpfwebui/doc/internals.md

 ```

 Message arguments must be an array/vector containing values of primitive data
 types.
-These values are wrapped by `DISTRHO::JsValue` instances.
+These values are wrapped by `DISTRHO::JSValue` instances.
 The following
 JS types are supported: boolean, number, string.
 Any other types are mapped to
 null.